- Latest update: you can now download our litter picking and fly-tipping strategies at the bottom of this page.

 Landport Residents Association hold regular litter picks on the last Sunday of the month with refreshments provided, and everybody is welcome!
 You'll find details of the next LRA litter pick (as well as their other events) on the Landport Residents Association facebook.

 Plastic Free Seaford (part of the national Surfers Against Sewage campaign) hold monthly beach cleans on Seaford Beach and are always keen to see new faces joining in.
-They meet at different ends of the beach each month so be sure to check the Plastic Free Seaford facebook (or contact firstname.lastname@example.org) where you will also find details of the group's regular community meetings and other events.
+They meet at different ends of the beach each month so be sure to check the Plastic Free Seaford facebook where you will also find details of the group's regular community meetings and other events.

-Litter Free Lewes - Please add yourself to the Facebook group if you'd like to join us.
+Litter Free Lewes - Please add yourself to their Facebook group if you'd like to join them.
 The goal is to clean up Lewes by: 1.
 Carrying out regular litter pick-ups - fortnightly if possible, 2.
 Preparing educational workshops, then delivering them to local schools and colleges, 3.
 Encouraging and helping local business to make their packaging more 'green' - both takeaways and supermarkets, 4.
 Working with local authorities to improve signage and bins, 5.
 Working with local artists to create anti-litter stencils (with respect to the local environment), 6.
 Tentatively looking in to bottle deposit scheme / refillable water bottle schemes.
 Looking forward to making new connections with people who would like a litter-free future! www.facebook.com/groups/129253344403261/about

-Malling Litter Pickers - as the name implies we cover the area of South Malling, Lewes, although we have occasionally teamed up with our friends at Litter Free Lewes and picked in other areas of the town.
+Malling Litter Pickers cover the area of South Malling, Lewes, although we have occasionally teamed up with our friends at Litter Free Lewes and picked in other areas of the town.
 Our group of volunteers (currently some 25 strong) usually meet on the third Sunday of the month at 10 a.m. outside Malling Stores (weather permitting) and we collect litter for about an hour or so.
 We have been in existence since August 2007 and have received support from Lewes District Council throughout.
 We are registered with the CPRE (LitterAction) and have our own page on their website.
-If you would like further information about Malling Litter Pickers please contact Organiser: Chris Burt firstname.lastname@example.org 01273 471731 or 07966 567260.
+If you would like further information about Malling Litter Pickers please contact Organiser: Chris Burt email@example.com 01273 471731 or 07966 567260.

 Mucky Mermaids - My name is Cheryl Foreman and I have spent many years litter picking on the local beaches.
 I make art from much of what I collect and have had a couple of exhibitions featuring some of it and have run workshops for Brownie groups, adults with learning disabilities and children using recycled materials.